akka-samples/changelog-agent/README.md

 Set up a repository for tracking, this will trigger a summary pretty quickly:

-A GitHub API access token for the specific repository can be provided through the body JSON field ""
+A GitHub API access token for the specific repository can be provided through the body JSON field "gitHubApiToken", however note that providing a key that allows for access to a private repository will pass potentially private information from the release notes and issues of that project to Anthropic Claude.

 ```shell
 curl http://localhost:9000/repo/akka/akka \
   --header "Content-Type: application/json" \